nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Install the app**
+MSS
+1. User execute the installation package
+2. The app ask for continue or cancel with a pop up window
+3. User click continue
+4. The app install the app
+5. The app show a pop up window to inform user the installation is successful Use Case ends

+Extensions
+* 3a.
+User click cancel
+  * 3a1.
+The app close the installation package
+  * Use case ends

+* 4a.
+A error occur during installation
+  * 4a1.
+The app show a pop up window to inform user the installation is unsuccessful and error message
+  * Use case ends

 **Use case: Delete a person**

 **MSS**